SynapticSugar/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Introduction

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project we utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy LIDAR and RADAR measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

 ## Installation